juunone/react-spa-ghpages/README.md

-# React SPA with CRA and deploy ghpages
+# React SPA with CRA and deploy gh-pages

 ## Description